antoine-royer/WikiBot/README.md

 ### Presentation

-WikiBot is a discord bot who can do several things like make a wikipedia research, translate a text or discuss with you.
+WikiBot is a discord bot which makes a wikipedia research, translates a text or discusses with you.

 The last version was released on the 19 of September 2020.